NedicNemanja/Search-Engine/README.md

 There are 4 basic commands which you can use:
   ```
-  /search [Querry]
+  /search [Query]
   ```
-  To search the file with a querry
+  To search the file with a query
   ```
   /df
   ```